arpatronic/WebStoreFlask/README.md

     "cd src/
     pip install -r requirements.txt"

+yoru need have install on your computer posgrest or mysql

 Create an environment variable with the database url.
 Usually, it looks like this postgresql://mydb:MyPassw@localhost/test_web_store_db .